 Just by looking at this simple chart, and using common sense, you can see how having a partner of this type can reduce variance.
 The majority of the time you will make money or break even.
 Remember, you will be making no more money with this partner than if you were playing alone.
 The whole point is to reduce variance.

-Finally: Is It Better to Fly Solo or to Play With a Partner?
+Is It Better to Fly Solo or Play Poker With a Partner?

 The Up Side